StephanStu/Camera-Based-Vehicle-Position-Estimation/README.md

 | Goal          																	| Goal is met by
 | ----------------------------------------------------------------------------------| -------------------------------------------------
 | The project uses multithreading.				| When running with video, execution is mamaged by PositionServer.
 This manages multiple threads and controls the execution by sending the desired modes to PositionEstimator, CameraServer and ImageTransformer.
+The many different threads launched are visible in the command window (the application is configured with verbose logging).
 | A promise and future is used in the project. 										| See RecordServer.h, which is a mother class of e.g. CameraServer.
 | A mutex or lock is used in the project.								| See RecordServer.h, which is a mother class of e.g. CameraServer.
 | A condition variable is used in the project.												| See RecordServer.h, which is a mother class of e.g. CameraServer.